tim42/reflective/README.md

-`reflective` (or `neam::r` ) is a program introspection library written in C++. ( **NOT** a language reflection framework, that would quite impossible in plain C++ only).
+`reflective` (or `neam::r` ) is a program introspection/profiling library written in C++. ( **NOT** a language reflection framework, that would quite impossible in plain C++ only).

-It can be used to create bug reports, monitor running programs across multiple runs, making self-introspecting programs, profiling, ...
+It can be used to create bug reports, monitor programs across multiple runs, making self-introspecting programs, profiling, ...

 ### note

-**reflective is not even in alpha stage and was started at most a week ago.**

 to setup the cloned repository:
 ```